10100programer/MicroDownloadAssistanceTool/readme.md

-Readme for Show Stopper
+Readme for MicroDownloadAssistanceTool
 =======================

-guidelines
+The Rundown
 ----------
 Currently the idea is to have a database that stores what has been added to `plex/collection`, we may want to automate this and make it a manuel entry system.